Why a Federation of Forges Could Redefine Finance in 2024

 Q: What is a forge in financial terms?

-A: A forge is a decentralized platform utilizing blockchain technology to facilitate financial transactions securely and transparently.
-This allows users to engage with financial services directly without traditional intermediaries.
+A: A forge is a decentralized platform utilizing blockchain technology to facilitate financial transactions.
+They help create systems independent of central authorities, promoting security and transparency.

 Q: What is the future of forges in finance?